yikai82/course_note_DSI_AI_ML/module_1_git/how_to_Git-02-guide.md

 ---
 ## Situation Room 🚨

-### Situation 1: You mess around a local folder that is tracked by git on GitHub and you desperately want to reset every thing on your local machine.
-For example, You have a repo on GitHub that is synced with a local folder.
-You made a mistake, and now the local folder and the repo on GitHub are no longer in sync because of a conflict.
-You want to preserve the repo that is on GitHub.
+### Situation 1: You mess around a local folder that is tracked by git on GitHub and you desperately want to reset every thing on your GitHub repo
+**Background:** I have a repo on GitHub that is synced with a local folder.
+I edited the file locally but later I deleted the whole folder on GitHub.
+Now the local folder and the remote repo on GitHub are no longer in sync because of this conflict.

-Possible triggers:
+*Possible triggers:*
-(1) Delete a folder (containing files) on a GitHub repo, and you modified the same file in the local.
+(1) Deleted a folder (containing files) on a GitHub repo while modifying the same file locally.
 Now, the GitHub repo it is gone, the local repo says you need to commit and push a change, which you have no place to push.

-**Solution:** Since you want to preserve the GitHub Repo.
-Remove (or be safer, just rename) the local repo to a different name (ex, my repo -> my_repo_delete) and re-clone the repo from GitHub using:
+**Solution:** (1) **Rename** the local repo to a different name (ex, my repo -> my_repo_delete), (2) **Re-clone** the repo from GitHub using:

 ```bash
 git clone [url]